raspberrypilearning/jazzy-jumpers/en/step_6.md

 + Click the green flag and check that your jumper background still chooses a random colour each time.

-+ Add some code to the other three sprites so that their costume number is remembered.
++ Add some code to the other three sprites so that their costume number is saved in a variable.
+You will need to create three more variables, one for each sprite, so this time your code will be slightly different for each sprite.